Navigating Relationships with Emotionally Immature Parents

 Imagine life after therapy:

-You wake up to fresh air and sunshine and decide when and if you will return texts and voice mails from parents.
+You wake up to fresh air and sunshine and decide when and if you will return texts and voicemails from parents.

 You look forward to holidays and vacations because you have made plans with people you enjoy spending time with.